devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 ### Resources

-These define minimum and maximum RAM and CPU available to the application
+These define minimum and maximum RAM and CPU available to the application.

 ```yaml
 resources: